meterrill/vanilla-js-academy/41-dom-manipulation-library/README.md

 # DOM Manipulation Library

-CCreate a DOM manipulation library with public methods you can use to:
+Create a DOM manipulation library with public methods you can use to:
 - Get an array of items from the DOM.
 - Get the first and last matching items from the DOM.
 - Add and remove a class to all matching elements.